elemental/Elemental/doc/source/basic/level3.rst

 :math:`C := \alpha A B + \beta C`, or
 :math:`C := \alpha B A + \beta C`, depending upon whether `side` is set to ``LEFT`` or ``RIGHT``, respectively.
-In both of these types of updates, :math:`A` is implicitly Hermitian and only the triangle specified by `shape` is accessed.
+In both of these types of updates, :math:`A` is implicitly Hermitian and only the triangle specified by `uplo` is accessed.

-.. cpp:function:: void basic::Hemm( Side side, Shape shape, T alpha, const Matrix<T>& A, const Matrix<T>& B, T beta, Matrix<T>& C )
+.. cpp:function:: void basic::Hemm( Side side, UpperOrLower uplo, T alpha, const Matrix<T>& A, const Matrix<T>& B, T beta, Matrix<T>& C )

    The serial implementation (templated over the datatype).

-.. cpp:function:: void basic::Hemm( Side side, Shape shape, T alpha, const DistMatrix<T,MC,MR>& A, const DistMatrix<T,MC,MR>& B, T beta, DistMatrix<T,MC,MR>& C )
+.. cpp:function:: void basic::Hemm( Side side, UpperOrLower uplo, T alpha, const DistMatrix<T,MC,MR>& A, const DistMatrix<T,MC,MR>& B, T beta, DistMatrix<T,MC,MR>& C )

    The distributed implementation (templated over the datatype).